 Congratulations on following your dreams and opening your own affiliate gym!
-Even if you’re in the early stages of opening your box, there’s a good chance you’re already getting exciting about the fact that you will soon get to share your love of the sport with a community that you helped build.
+Even if you’re in the early stages of opening your box, there’s a good chance you’re already getting excited about the fact that you will soon get to share your love of the sport with a community that you helped build.
 You will get to help your future athletes set goals and achieve amazing things.
 You will cheer your athletes on at competitions, and you will get to network with other cool box owners.
 Following a dream doesn’t get much better than that.

 But understandably, there’s a less exciting aspect of opening a box, and that’s the financial management part.
 If you wanted to be an accountant, you’d be sitting at a desk wearing a suit and tie.
 But you don’t, and we can help.
 We talked to some financial management experts and came up with these tips to help you manage your future box’s finances as smoothly as you do those double unders.